 If you’ve been improving your crafting skills for a while now, you may be thinking it’s time to start making some money out of your passion.
-Starting any kind of business has its challenges, so here is a quick guide to starting a crafting business to help you forge a path to success.
+Starting any kind of business has its challenges, including everything from shipping and logistics, to successfully filing self-employed taxes.
+Here is a quick guide to starting a crafting business to help you forge a path to success.

 Write a Business Plan